 2. Recognize signs of heat stress

-Heat stress training is a great topic for a toolbox talk (or two) this month — it’s easy information to cover and could save a life.
+Heat stress training is a great topic for a toolbox talk (or two) this month.
+It’s easy information to cover with your team and can potentially save a life.

 3. Adjust work schedules

 On the hottest days, it might make the most sense to delay work until a cooler time of the day.
 In Phoenix, for example, it’s not uncommon for road work to take place at night — both to combat temperatures nearing 120 degrees Fahrenheit and to keep concrete from setting too quickly.
 You might choose to start work earlier in the morning before midday heat sets in.

 If you do opt to perform work at night, especially road work, there are a few more dangers to protect against.
 Workers are less visible, even with bright lighting, and drivers are more likely to be tired (or in some cases, driving while impaired).